Iamnotsnowwhite/Bachelor_Arbeit/README.md

   - Robustness to data variations

 ### 3. Resource Efficiency
-**Objective**: Evaluate the efficiency of data utilization and cost-effectiveness.
+（Evaluate the efficiency of data utilization and cost-effectiveness.）

 - **Learning Speed**:
   - Number of data points required to reach target performance